-Hooker’s sea lions are one of the most regionally localised and rare of the world's seal species.
-They breed almost exclusively at the Auckland Islands in the New Zealand subantarctic region.
+A rare species, Hooker’s sea lions are one of the most regionally localised, breeding almost exclusively in New Zealand's sub-Antarctic Auckland Islands.
 A few sea lions also breed on New Zealand’s Campbell Island.

 Female Hooker’s sea lions tend to stay reasonably close to their breeding locations, but males range further afield.
-Each year some male sea lions are seen on Macquarie Island, which is the only Australian territory within this species range.
+Each year, some male sea lions are seen on Macquarie Island, the only Australian territory within their range.

-Pups are born in December and January each summer and are suckled for up to ten months.
+Pups are born in December and January each summer and are suckled for up to 10 months.

 Diet and feeding

-Special adaptations: Hooker’s sea lions can dive deeper and longer than any other of the world's sea lion or fur seals.
+Hooker’s sea lions can dive deeper and longer than any other of the world's fur seals or sea lions.
 Although most feeding is done in waters of 100–200 m, with each dive lasting 3–6 minutes, some sea lions have been recorded to dive to over 600 m with dives of over 12 minutes.